Hijazi313/nodejs-ecommerce-api/README.md

   Json web token should be stored in a secure HTTP-only cookie.
 Here i am sending JWT as a cookie so that browser can then  save it in a more  secure way

   ###  Parameter Pollution
-  Prevent parameter pollution on un some types.
+  Prevent parameter pollution on un some types.#

+  ### Aggregation pipeline
+  Here i have used the amazing aggregation pipeline given to use by mongoose to automate many user reviews and ratings on products.

 ### Aliasing for most viewd products